chimera-linux/cports/Packaging.md

 * `textrels` *(false)* By default, if `cbuild` finds textrels within any ELF files in the packages, it will error.
 It is possible to override this by enabling the option.
+* `foreignelf` *(false)* By default, if `cbuild` finds ELF files that have a foreign machine architecture (checked by matching against the `libc` of the target), it will error.
+It is possible to override this by enabling this option.
+Usually this is a wrong thing to do, but for example in case of cross toolchains you might want to enable this.
 * `parallel` *(true)* By disabling this, you can enforce single-threaded builds for the template.
 By default the number of build jobs passed by `cbuild` is respected.